Magistracies (Nova Roma)

 The eligibility requirements for quaestor are set by the lex Tullia annalis: to stand for election as quaestor, a potential candidate is required to be at least 21 years old, and must be assiduus.
 The quaestores enter office on Non.
 Dec. ‡ (5 December) each year.
 The quaestorship is the traditional first step of the cursus honorum.
 Learn more ...

-The vigintisexviratus was a college of the lowest elected magistrates in the Nova Roman Republic, based on ancient Roman republican model.
-The name literally means "twenty-six chairmen", although their number in Nova Roma was set to ten.
-The word vir ("man"), or in plural viri ("men"), in contrast to homo (man), was usually implied to denote a politician, officer, or soldier, therefore to translate e.g. tresviri as "three chairmen", vigintisexviri as "twenty-six chairmen" is very convenient and more fitting than to translate it as "twenty-six men").
-They were elected by the comitia populi tributa, however, the editor commentariorum later became a senate appointed position.
-This type of magistracy has been abolished in Nova Roma, and there are currently no vigintisexviri in our res publica.
-Learn more ...
+The vigintiviratus is a college of the lowest elected magistrates in the Nova Roman Republic, based on the ancient Roman republican model.
+The name literally means "twenty chairmen", although their number in Nova Roma was set to ten.
+The word vir ("man"), or in plural viri ("men"), in contrast to homo (man), was usually implied to denote a politician, officer, or soldier, therefore to translate e.g. tresviri as "three chairmen", vigintiviri as "twenty chairmen" is very convenient and more fitting than to translate it as "twenty men").
+Before prid.
+Kal.
+Ian. ‡ Sex.
+Lucilio (II) A. Tullia (II) cos. ‡ MMDCCLXXV a.u.c., the office was called vigintisexviratus ("chairmanship of the twenty-six"), and the name was changed by the lex Lucilia de vigintiviris.

 Although the tribunatus plebis is not technically classified as a magistracy, in practice it is one of the ordinary magistracies.
 The tribunus plebis ("tribune of the plebs", plural: tribuni plebis) is a plebeian magistracy of Nova Roma, the defender of the rights and interests of the Nova Roman plebs, and the people in general.
 They are the "members' advocates" of the corporation.
 There are five tribuni plebis in Nova Roma who are elected by the comitia plebis tributa from among the plebeian citizens.
 The tribunatus plebis is one of the most powerful magistracies of Nova Roma: tribunes of the plebs can convene the comitia plebis tributa to pass their own laws, they are privy to the senate's discussions and can convene the senate for consultation, they can veto any action of any other magistrates, with the exception of the dictator, they can issue edicts and appoint their own apparitores.
 The utmost duty of the tribuni plebis is to protect the citizens of Nova Roma from any abuse or mistreatment by other magistrates and the senate.
 The tribuni plebis do not have any authority or rights outside the central administration of Nova Roma.